My Grandmother's Koulouria (Greek Easter Biscuit) Recipe

 Koulouria is a traditional Greek dessert that is often made for the Easter holiday.
 It tastes delicious, and the twisted dough looks beautiful and fancy.

 I use to watch my yiayia (grandmother) make koulouria most weekends.
-She had a massive bowl of dough, and for what felt like an eternity she would roll and twist, roll and twist.
-Sometimes my yiayia would even give me a bit of dough to make my own koulouria.
-Kids are gross, though, so I think there must have been some dirt and germs that ended up in mine.
+She had a massive bowl of dough, and for what felt like an eternity, she would roll and twist, roll and twist.
+Sometimes, my yiayia would even give me a bit of dough to make my own koulouria.
+Kids are gross, though, so I think some dirt and germs must have ended up in mine.

-Now, I know that nothing quite beats your own grandmother's cooking, but I hope that one day my own grandchildren will be saying the same thing about my food.
+Nothing quite beats your own grandmother's cooking.
+I hope that one day my own grandchildren will be saying the same thing about my food.

 I've wanted to try making my own koulouria for a while, but I've always been intimidated by the recipe.
 The twisting of the dough looks hard to do—but thankfully for me, I've learned that it's not.

 - 250g unsalted butter

 - 2 1/2 cups sugar

 - Beat butter with a wooden spoon or electric mixer until creamy.

 - Add sugar, oil, eggs, and vanilla.
 Mix well.